The Alexandrian

 TURNS vs. FULL TURNS

-And then we come to Supplement 2: Blackmoor, which was written by Dave Arneson.
+And then we come to Supplement 2: Blackmoor, which is credited to Dave Arneson.
 On page 1, in describing the abilities of monks, he writes: “…has a 75% chance of stunning the opponent for from 3-12 turns”.
 Much like the giant snake from Supplement 1, it seems unlikely that Arneson means that the monk can stun opponents for 30 to 120 minutes.

 And this suspicion seems confirmed when, on the next page, he writes that 5th level monks can “perfectly simulate death” for a duration of time equal to “a six sided die x level for the number of full turns”.